georgelivas/Codyfier/README.md

 ![Image of codifier](./Readme_resources/logo.png)
 ## What is Codyfier?
 Is a code indenter and beautifier.
-It correctly indents your code with 4 spaces and agings the comments at the end of the longest line of code.
+It correctly indents your code with 4 spaces and aligns the comments at the end of the longest line of code.

 ## Getting Started
 If you are using Windows follow the instructions under